NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6A
     - Is grabbable until release
     - Has better tracking on startup
+- 4B guards on frames 2-15 from 2-17
 - 4A
     - Hitbox starts up much later to match the animation
     - Staggers
     - Ends earlier
     - Sped up recovery on hit
 - 8B cannot be subbed until later
+- 8A hitbox slightly bigger
 - A8B is hittable after releasing the opponent (TODO: huh)
 - JB hitboxes made slightly bigger
 - 2Y throw added that knocks down